lrobins1/crowd_counting/docs/source/new_train.rst

 Data augmentation
 ******************
-The :ref:`rst_augment` permits to perform some data augmentation directly on the images and the ground truth.
+The :ref:`rst_augment` permits to perform some data augmentation directly on the images and their ground truth.
-Several modifications are available.
+The different available modifications are detailed on the module's documentation page.

 Ground_truth generation